Key Facts on Screens and Divestment

 • Through the Foreign Military Sales program, Caterpillar provides 50-ton military bulldozers with gun turrets which are armored in Israel with the help of Caterpillar’s sole Israeli representative, ITE.
 ITE also provides employees to service the equipment for the Israeli army during battle.

 • If we want to end violence, we must support nonviolent solutions that give hope.
-Divestment and boycott are nonviolent means
+Divestment and boycott are nonviolent means used by the church in the past to

 achieve change.

+• In the 1980s, the church divested $77 million from 17 companies involved with apartheid in South Africa.
 It was only when churches and other organizations began to divest and boycott that apartheid finally ended.
 Archbishop Tutu and others have called Israel’s policies apartheid.

 • The time for praying for peace and paying for occupation is over!